etamu-class/assg00/README.md

 implementation of an `isPrime()` function, but there is no implementation yet of this function.
 You are going to implement this function.
-Lets start by creating a stub for the function, so that we can get our code to compile and run correctly.
+Lets start by creating a stub for the function, so that we can get our code to compile and at least run again.

 We need to put a function prototype for this function into the `primes.hpp` header file.
 A function prototype can be used in a